 Figure 5.43 Particle track overlays.
-Blue lines: Measured, Red lines: Simulated run 2
+Blue lines: Measured, Grey lines: Simulated run 1, Red lines: Simulated run 2

 The length of the simulated float tracks are now of the correct magnitude, but the float tracks all have a too weak turn towards the west.